-The SSA maintains a Listing of Impairments with conditions that have been considered serious enough to keep someone from performing gainful activity.
-Here are the 14 sections with some conditions listed under each:
+The SSA maintains a listing of impairments with conditions that have been considered serious enough to keep someone from performing gainful activity.
+Here are the 14 sections with some specific conditions listed:

-- Musculoskeletal system impairments like major disfunction of joints, disorders of the spine, amputation, and fracture of an upper extremity
+- Musculoskeletal system impairments like major dysfunction of joints, disorders of the spine, amputation, and fracture of an upper extremity

 - Special senses and speech impairments like loss of central visual acuity, loss of visual efficiency, and hearing loss with a cochlear implant